"Every day is a winding road. I get a little bit closer." Sheryl Crowe

 In April, Mycala asked me to join her to look at condos at the Penthouse Tower.
 She has decided to purchase one, and I joined her this week to see if moving there might feel right to me.
 She has been asking me to move to Baltimore for years.

-The area was charming - a farmer's market right outside the door teeming with flowers, fruits and vegetables, a park near by, a charming church with a shop that reminded me of Styles Boutique, and a gypsy bus painted in glorious colors and filled with vintage clothing.
+The area was charming - a farmer's market right outside the door teeming with flowers, fruits and vegetables, a park near by, an historic church with a shop that reminded me of Styles Boutique, and a gypsy bus painted in glorious colors and filled with vintage clothing.

 A shop filled with mermaids lured us in, Urban Outfitters was close by and there were restaurants featuring cuisine from around the world sprinkled through out the neighborhood.
 We ate at a divine Italian restaurant and had gazpacho and a fresh tuna and artichoke salad that took me back to Tuscany.

 When I returned, I met friends for dinner to share my impressions and to see if moving to that area felt like the right thing to do.
 It does!
 But when they asked to see pictures, I realized that I hadn't taken one photograph of any part of the apartment building.
 Everything was the abundance of nature and beauty surrounding it.
 What a delight to find so much natural beauty and abundance in the heart of the city - the best of both worlds!

 to help others see and cherish the beauty,

 romance and treasures within and around them

 Mikell is a writer, artist and professional treasure hunter, finding the greatest treasures in the wonderful people who enter her life!